chrplr/PCBS/README.md

 # Objectives #

+Students in Cognitive-(Neuro)-science need to learn programming:

+1. to understand how computers work, because they represent one model for the Mind.
+2. to automate the boring stuff (e.g. repetitive work on files, web scrapping,)
+3. to do reproducible science: designing experiments, running them, analysing them.

-The purpose of these lectures is to allow students to write clean programs in order to solve the tasks that are typically encountered in cognitive or neurosciences (data manipulation and analysis, creation of stimuli, programming of real-time experiments, simulations...).
+The main purpose of these lectures is to allow students to write *clean programs* in order to solve the tasks that are typically encountered in cognitive or neurosciences (data manipulation and analysis, creation of stimuli, programming of real-time experiments, simulations...).